kursein/kursein/README.md

 - Ody x Hermes [Thats incest!]
 - People who continuously degrades Penelope to being the alpha masc one and Odysseus being the kitten just bc shes spartan.
 A woman can't be smart and spartan ig????
 - That new melantho x Penelope book readers
-- People who degrades Apollo, Hermes, Diomedes, Achilles, and etc for just being homosexual and makes it the characters whole personality while ignoring the other stuff they have done.
+- People who degrades Apollo, Hermes, Diomedes, Achilles, and etc for just being homosexual or due to a popular ship and makes it the characters whole personality while ignoring the other stuff they have done.
 For example: Apollo only loves Hyacinthus, Hermes only loves Crocus, degrading Diomedes into OdyDio only, Achilles only loves Patroclus.
 - Overly obsessed on TSOA
 - Madeline M*ller books in general if ur obsessed w/ them w/o knowing what the actual characters are outside of the books